inmanta/web-console/docs/design/folder-structure.md

   Data/ - All classes related to the Data Layer
     API/ - Classes for communicating with the REST API (based on Fetch API) Auth/ - Auth related classes
-    Components/ - Implementations for data contracts for each component. (how to fetch and store the Domain Entities) Store/ - Redux store slices (where Domain entities are stored) Test/ - test data, mock implementations, testing utilities UI/
+    Managers/ - Implementations for data contracts for each domain entity. (how to fetch and store the Domain Entities) Store/ - Redux store slices (where Domain entities are stored) Test/ - test data, mock implementations, testing utilities UI/